 The IV catheter provides us with immediate access to a vein for administering drugs and/or fluids.
 This is a vital safety precaution for every anesthetized patient.
 Additional fluids are important because they help protect your pet's kidneys and other organs by helping to maintain blood pressure during surgery.

 Fluoride helps harden the tooth enamel to protect it against decay and also helps desensitize the teeth to prevent tooth pain.
 Fluoride is especially effective on young teeth.
 This first fluoride application to the developing teeth will reap a lifetime of benefits of stronger teeth.
 Fluoride can only be applied under anesthesia since it is toxic to dogs and cats and must be wiped away before the pet can swallow it.

 How does a microchip protect my pet?

 A microchip is permanently placed under your pet's skin between the shoulder blades.
-If your pet is ever lost or stolen and brought to a shelter, pound or veterinary hospital, he can positively identified and safely returned to you.
-Lost pets who are microchipped are much, much more likely to be reunited with their owners than pets who are not microchipped.
+Once you register your pet with a national database, if your pet is ever lost or stolen and brought to a shelter or veterinary hospital, he can be positively identified and safely returned to you.
+Lost pets who are microchipped are much more likely to be reunited with their owners than pets who are not microchipped.
 We recommend all pet owners microchip their pets.
-Many owners choose to microchip their pet's during the spay or neuter surgery since the rather large microchip needle can be painlessly inserted while the pet is asleep for surgery.
+Many owners choose to microchip their pet during the spay or neuter surgery since the rather large microchip needle can be painlessly inserted while the pet is asleep for surgery.

 Thank you for helping to prevent pet over population by spaying or neutering your pet.
 Hundreds of young healthy pets die each year in the Morgantown area simply because there are not enough homes for the thousands of puppies and kittens born each year.
 Please don't delay this important procedure.